itsamrithaa/itsamrithaa/README.md

 # hi, i'm amrithaa ⋆‧°𓏲ּ𝄢
-my recent projects looks into: mechanistic interpretability, graph theory, drug discovery, quantum neural networks, ai systems design
+my recent projects look into: mechanistic interpretability, graph theory, drug discovery, quantum neural networks, ai systems design

 ### about me
 - i nerd out on pretty much any niche topic that i find interesting, whether that is diffusion models or the formation of neutron stars